ritaafranco/dtc-project-brooklyn-food-waste/README.md

 You can now create a new report and add the recently created Big Query tables as your data source.

 # Future Development
+* Add complementary data to make the analysis more interesting, eg: CO2 emissions produced by this food waste.
 * Adjust data schema to create an optimized data model for the dashboard.
 * Replace Kaggle credentials method.
 Currently these credentials are wrriten as environment variables in the Docker Compose file, these sould be passed in a more secure way.
 For example following [this alternative](https://www.kaggle.com/general/51898)